pragma-/Plang/README.md

 --- | --- | ---
 print | `expr`, `end` = `"\n"` | Prints expression `expr` to standard output.
 The optional `end` parameter defaults to `"\n"`. type | `expr` | Returns the type of an expression, as a string.

+### Scoping
+Functions and variables are lexically scoped.
+A statement group introduces a new lexical scope.
+There is some consideration about allowing a way to write to the enclosing scope's identifiers.  `global` and `nonlocal` are potential keywords.

 ### String operations
 #### Relational operations